Texas A&M Energy Institute Graduate Fellowships

 - Transcript providing evidence of applicant’s cumulative GPA of 3.7 or higher and full-time student enrollment

-(Howdy transcripts are acceptable)
+(Howdy transcripts are preferred)

 - Applicant’s expected graduation date and career plans (up to 100 words)